 Virtual Private Networks (VPNs) used for the security of military communication are subject to far more stringent requirements than typical VPNs.
 There are also often a host of environmental factors and specific needs for your use case that should be weighed heavily when selecting the right military grade VPN for your communication solution.

-Requirements of a military grade VPN
+Additional military grade VPN requirements

 Following are some things to consider when selecting a VPN for military communications use cases.